From The Weeds To The Workshop

 A Connecticut native, I was born in 1979 to a large Italian family.
 After graduating high school I pursued a career as a chef and earned a degree in Culinary Arts.
 After 20 years in the kitchen, I made the decision to pursue my passion as a wood worker/carpenter.
 The same exceptional quality I use in my cooking I use in my woodworking.
 Each project is held to high standards and is never finished until I feel I can put my name on it.
 I specialize in cutting boards, butcher blocks and display platters.
 Contact me for all your carpentry needs such as built-in shelving, furniture, structures etc.

-my wife and two young boys.
+my wife and three young boys.

 It's a dream come true to be out of the weeds and creating one of a kind pieces of art in the workshop.